RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 * **Audio Output Interface** - Some systems such as games consoles have Audio processing chips which need to be simulated

 ## What types of emulation are there?
-There are two main cateogies of emulators: High Level Emulators (HLE) and Low Level Emulators (LLE).
+There are two main categories of emulators: High Level Emulators (HLE) and Low Level Emulators (LLE).

 ---